raystack/dagger/docs/advance/post_processor.md

 E.g. "select email, phone from public.customers where name like '%%smith'"

 ### **GRPC**
-This enables you to enrich the input streams with any information available via remote [GRPC](https://grpc.io/) server.
-For example let's say you have payment transaction logs in the input stream but user profile information available via a GRPC service, then you can use this post processor to get the profile information in each record.
+This enables you to enrich the input streams with any information available via remote [gRPC](https://grpc.io/) server.
+For example let's say you have payment transaction logs in the input stream but user profile information available via a gRPC service, then you can use this post processor to get the profile information in each record.
 Currently, we support only Unary calls.

 #### Workflow
 On applying only this post processor, dagger will perform the following operations on a single message in happy path